System security best practices

 Maintain good key management policies and practices to ensure the security of signing keys.

-• Do not share signing keys with external parties.
+• Don't share signing keys with external parties.

 • If a signing key is compromised, generate a new key and double sign all apps going forward.